No news from Calls for Participation

 Subject Areas for Exchange Students

-Only students who attend schools that are our exchange partners can apply for undergraduate study at Pratt.
-A list of our exchange partners can be found here: https://www.pratt.edu/student-life/student-affairs/office-of-international-affairs/study-abroad/inbound-exchange/.
+Students who attend schools that are our exchange partners are welcome to apply for undergraduate study at Pratt.
+A list of our exchange partners, grouped by area of study, can be found here: https://pratt-sa.terradotta.com/index.cfm?FuseAction=Abroad.ViewLink&Parent_ID=0&Link_ID=0CA0A7CF-5056-BA2E-6F98CA170B5D6DA5

 Application Deadlines

-Exchange students follow the deadlines set by their school.
-Deadlines to apply to the Visiting Student program are November 1 for the spring term and March 1 for the fall term.
+Exchange students must also adhere to deadlines set by their school.
+Deadlines for nominations to participate in student exchange at Pratt are September 1 for the Spring term and April 1 for the Fall term.

 Teaching Languages